 While lots of guides might say can help you get the renovations started quicker, what they forget to mention is the advertised interest rate is more of a starting rate – rather than the final rate.

-If you’re considering a personal loan, speak with our expert mortgage brokers to see what your options are – or give us a call on 1300 088 065.
+If you’re considering a personal loan, speak with our expert mortgage brokers in Brisbane to see what your options are – or give us a call on 1300 088 065.

 Situation 5: Credit cards

 If you’re thinking about making just a few, minimal renovations this one could be good for you.